 Fort Wayne Reader

-There is a fundamental truth that one must accept in order to fully understand rapper Andy D, who returns to the Brass Rail on December 4 for a CD release show marking the release of his sophomore CD, Songs In the Key of Magic — everything he does, whether it’s the music he makes or how he looks, he does because he personally finds it to be awesome.
+Andy D will be returning to Fort Wayne on July 30, when he’ll play The Brass Rail with local openers Wooden Satellites and Casket Sharp.
+There is a fundamental truth that one must accept in order to fully understand Andy D. Everything he does, whether it’s the music he makes or how he looks, he does because he personally finds it to be awesome.
 During our conversation he pointed me toward a blog he wrote in 2006, which he began by saying “My name is Andy D, and I am a white rapper.
 I have written pop songs about love, sex, partying, sex with werewolves, and female ejaculation.
 I have had a moustache for three years, a rattail for two years, and wear almost exclusively pink shirts emblazoned with air-brushed pictures of kittens and unicorns.
 I am absurd, and I know it.
 I am absurd on purpose.
 What I am not doing is being ironic.”